Terms and Conditions

 Students agree to disclose any health or medical condition at time of enrolment, which will be dealt with in strictest confidence.

 - Students must notify the school of any changes to health or contact details during their course.
+Any changes must be sent to the email@example.com email address.

 - Students agree that the email address provided to the school will be the primary contact method for all written communications.
-Upon commencement of the course, students will also be added into a Facebook group with their tutor and fellow students and agree to check notifications and posts made within the group.
+Upon commencement of the course, students will also be added into a Slack group with their tutor and fellow students and agree to check notifications and posts made within the group.
 This will also be a primary source of contact.

 - Students agree to have their photo taken during classes for use in marketing materials by the school.